shrinerb/shrine-tus-demo/README.md

 In this demo the `tus-ruby-server` is run as a separate process, so that it can use the [Goliath] web server which has full streaming support.
-It uses Goliath via the [goliath-rack_proxy] gem, so if you want to use the same setup in your app you'll also need to add this gem to the Gemfile:
+It uses Goliath via the [goliath-rack_proxy] gem, so if you want to use the same setup in your app you'll also need to add it to the Gemfile.

 ```rb
 # Gemfile